 I often wondered why it was "Bud's" favorite room too until one day it dawned on me that the sunroom was the only room in the house that he could see out of.
 He'd sit in front of the french doors all day just looking out.

-Since the sunroom is so cheery it's easy to decorate for the Christmas holiday.
 So, I thought you'd enjoy seeing some of the Christmas decorations in our sunroom.
-The focal point is the grouping of the two large dolls and three tiered plant stand in the corner of the sunroom which is shown in the picture at the beginning of this post.
+The focal point is the grouping of the two large dolls and three tiered plant stand in the corner of the sunroom which is shown in the picture at the beginning of this post

 Next to the tall dolls is a three tiered plant stand.
 On the top of the plant stand this year is a large poinsettia silk floral.
 Sometimes I hang it from the ceiling and sometimes I put it on the shelf.
-Just below the poinsettia is one of my favorite primitive Santa snowman handmade dolls and designs called "Snow Me Some Toys, Santa."
+Just below the poinsettia is one of my favorite primitive Santa snowman handmade dolls called "Snow Me Some Toys, Santa.

 On the bottom shelf of the plant stand are two pixie cloth dolls that my sister made me one year.
 They're little pixies filled with bean bag beads.
 Between the two pixies is a ceramic and paperclay Christmas Santa wolf that my older brother gave me one year.
 I just love the wolf because he's so different.